awsdocs/aws-elemental-mediapackage-user-guide/doc_source/rendition-groups.md

   Keep the audio and video muxed in the stream, and do not use a rendition group\.
 + DASH or Microsoft Smooth Streaming outputs\.
 These protocols do not support rendition groups\.
 Instead, the output stream includes all tracks, and the player determines which to play based on rules from the player side or from the manifest \(such as language or bitrate selection\)\.

-  To limit the tracks available to a player, use the stream selection options from the MediaPackage console or the REST API\.
+  To limit the tracks available to a player, use the stream selection options from the MediaPackage console or the MediaPackage API\.